heejunyoon/heejunyoon.github.io/_projects/2_1_DDR.md

 ## Results

-- Successfully created a functional DDR pad that responds to gameplay inputs.
+- Developed two functional DDR pads designed for a two-player versus game mode.
-- Demonstrated the project via an operating video showcasing its real-time performance.
+- Showcased the project in the Engineering Building during Fall 2019, where professors and students enthusiastically participated and enjoyed playing during breaks🕺🪩.

 ## Final Thoughts